CHennes81/media-promo-localizer/artifacts/DevPlan.md

 # Development Plan – Media Promo Localizer

 **Location:** `artifacts/DevPlan.md`
-**Audience:** Human developers and AI coding assistants (e.g., Claude, ChatGPT)
+**Audience:** Human developers and AI coding assistants (e.g., Cursor, Claude, ChatGPT)

 This document defines the **high-level development plan** for the Media Promo Localizer PoC, broken into small, concrete milestones (“sprints”) that can be executed largely by an AI assistant with human review.

 It complements:

-- `artifacts/FuncTechSpec.md` – behavioral specification
+- `artifacts/spec/FuncTechSpec.md` – functional & technical specification (authoritative behavior and architecture)
+- `artifacts/spec/API_Definition.md` – backend HTTP API contract (authoritative endpoints & payloads)
+- `artifacts/DevChecklist_Sprint2.md` – detailed Sprint 2 backend checklist
+- `artifacts/DevProgress.md` – running progress log and journal
-- `artifacts/CodingStandards.md` – code style and structure
+- `artifacts/CodingStandards.md` – code style and structure (if present)
-- `artifacts/DevProcess.md` – collaboration and workflow rules
+- `artifacts/DevProcess.md` – collaboration and workflow rules (if present)

-The goal is to give Claude clear objectives and a checklist so it can work in **batches** with minimal micro-management.
+The goal is to give AI coding assistants clear objectives and a stable roadmap, so they can work in **batches** with minimal micro-management and without drifting from the spec.

 ---

 ## 0. Milestone Overview

-We’ll use small, incremental milestones:
+We are structuring the work into small, incremental sprints:

-- **Sprint 0 (done):** Repo bootstrap and control artifacts
+- **Sprint 0 (done):** Repo bootstrap, core artifacts, and process scaffolding
-- **Sprint 1:** Frontend shell + fake backend contract
+- **Sprint 1 (done):** Cinematic frontend shell with stubbed “localize poster” UX
-- **Sprint 2:** Backend API service + end-to-end with stubbed pipeline
+- **Sprint 2 (current):** FastAPI backend service (`apps/api`) with async job model and mock localization pipeline
-- **Sprint 3:** First real pipeline path (OCR + translation + inpainting, narrow scope)
+- **Sprint 3 (planned):** First live pipeline path (OCR + translation + inpainting) behind the same contract

-The PoC is considered “demo-ready” once Sprints 1 and 2 are complete and stable.
-Sprint 3 is stretch / enhancement for extra impressiveness.
+The PoC is considered **demo-ready** once Sprints 1 and 2 are complete and stable.
+Sprint 3 is a stretch goal that adds real AI magic on a constrained subset of posters.

 ---